• Skip to primary navigation

 • Spices: Simple spices like coriander seeds, cumin, and black peppercorns are used in this recipe.

-• Tamarind: Tamarind brings in the tang and balances the spiciness of this Goan fish curry.
+• Tamarind: It adds the tang and balances the spiciness of this Goan fish curry.
+We used it in our Khatkhate recipe.

 • Kokum: A few pieces of kokum lend a gentle sourness and an authentic Goan coastal flavor to the fish curry.
 If not available, skip it.

-• Oil: I typically use coconut oil for traditional flavor, but any neutral oil works here.
+• Oil: I use coconut oil for traditional flavor, but any neutral oil works here.

 How to Make Goan Kingfish Curry Recipe with Step-By-Step Photos